DAF201/toys/1.5.0/readme.md

-multi processes version for AS_kit_1.5
+multi processing version for AS_kit_1.5
 1. check new video
 2. reply to new video
 3. give new video like and coins